minghao-wu/minghao-wu.github.io/_publications/emnlp-2018-utility.md

 venue: 'Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)'
 paperurl: 'http://aclweb.org/anthology/P18-2045'
 paperurltext: 'Link to ACL anthology'
-citation: '<b>Minghao Wu</b>, Fei Liu and Trevor Cohn (2018) <a href="http://liufly.github.io/files/papers/acl-2018.pdf"><u>Natural Language Processing Not At All from Scratch: the Utility of Hand-crafted Features in Deep Learning</u></a>, In <i>Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)</i>, Brussels, Belgium, pp. 278-284.'
+citation: '<b>Minghao Wu</b>, Fei Liu and Trevor Cohn (2018) <a href="http://minghao-wu.github.io/files/papers/EMNLP2018.pdf"><u>Evaluating the Utility of Hand-crafted Features in Sequence Labelling</u></a>, In <i>Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)</i>, Brussels, Belgium, pp. 278-284.'
 ---

 ```